The Intake

 • External and internal sources hyperlinked as supporting information

-• Relevant graphics with descriptive captions if applicable, useful alt text, and other ways to support disabled web visitors
+• Relevant graphics with descriptive captions if applicable, useful alt text, and other ways to support web visitors

 • High-ranking keywords that relate to published content